Spinal stenosis exercises

-If you have been diagnosed with spinal stenosis — or if you suspect that you have spinal stenosis or another spinal condition – check with your doctor before attempting to engage in any exercises.
-Embarking on an exercise program before consulting a doctor can possibly make symptoms worse, so partnering with a medical professional is the safest choice.
-This is because avoiding activity altogether can also worsen spinal stenosis symptoms as well, so it’s important to be under the care of a physician and physical therapist who can guide you through an appropriate exercise program.
+If you have been diagnosed with spinal stenosis — or if you suspect that you have spinal stenosis or another degenerative spinal condition — work with your doctor to create an exercise program to treat your pain.
+Strenuous movement can possibly make symptoms worse, so partnering with a medical professional is the safest choice.
+This is because avoiding activity altogether can also worsen spinal stenosis symptoms, so professional guidance can be helpful to find the middle ground.

 Exercises or physical therapy aimed at reducing the symptoms of spinal stenosis include:

-- Low-impact aerobic exercises, including walking, swimming, bicycling, or water aerobics
+- Low-impact aerobic exercises, like walking, swimming, bicycling or water aerobics

-- Yoga, which involves stretching, breathing, and relaxing
+- Yoga, which involves stretching, balancing, breathing and relaxing

-For cases of mild spinal stenosis or even moderate spinal stenosis, these exercises — combined with other conservative spinal stenosis treatments such as over-the-counter medications, hot/cold therapy, and wearing a brace — are highly effective at reducing chronic pain.
+For cases of mild or even moderate spinal stenosis, these exercises — combined with other physician-prescribed conservative treatments like over-the-counter medications, hot/cold therapy and wearing a brace — are highly effective at reducing chronic pain.
 In fact, many patients find lasting relief, and a return to a normal quality of life, without needing to pursue surgery.

-For more details about spinal stenosis and what treatments may be right for you, visit our spinal stenosis treatments page.
-If exercises and other conservative treatments do not alleviate your spinal stenosis symptoms and your doctor wants you to consider open-back surgery, you also can think about the minimally invasive endoscopic procedures offered by Laser Spine Institute as a safer and effective alternative.
-Contact Laser Spine Institute today for a free review of your MRI or CT scan.
+For more details about spinal stenosis and what exercises and treatments may be right for you, visit our spinal stenosis treatments page.
+If exercises and other conservative treatments do not alleviate your spinal stenosis symptoms and your physician wants you to consider open back surgery, you also can consider the minimally invasive procedures offered by Laser Spine Institute as a safer and effective alternative.
+Contact Laser Spine Institute today for a no-cost review* of your MRI.
 We will be happy to discuss your condition and whether you are a candidate for our procedures.